2024 is the Year of Financial Data Intelligence

 And yet that’s how many banks currently operate.
 “The silo divisions of banks,” says Skinner, “mean that they ignore their greatest competitive advantage—data.”

 To overcome this problem banks need to be certain to create a seamless experience for account holders and then leverage that data to best please their users.
-Skinner adds, “It is the information value the bank adds in advising me on my financial behaviours that will really lock customers like me in.”
+Skinner adds, “It is the information value the bank adds in advising me on my financial behaviors that will really lock customers like me in.”

 Chris Skinner ends Digital Bank by talking about three specific things he would do if he were building his own digital bank today.
 I won’t give away the ending here (Money Summit is a spoiler-free publication), but I will mention one more idea from the book that stuck out to me.